 Canon 6D Mark II or comparable Camera Body

 (No lenses included)

-If you can spend a little more I would recommend the 60D.
+If you can spend a little more I would recommend the 6D Series.
 It will shoot multiple pictures faster with less delay.
-It is going to handle the high ISO numbers (in low light) with a bit less grain.
+It is going to handle the high ISO numbers (in low light) with less grain.
 The colors will be better.
-It's a step up from the rebel. $999
+It's just a really nice step up from the rebel.

 If you would prefer to have one fantastic lens rather than switching a bunch of lenses on and off your camera then this may be the lens for you.
 The aperture goes down to F 2.8 so it will be good for indoors or outdoors.
-It's a bit more pricey but might be all you need. $1399
+It's a bit more pricey and used by pros but it might be all you need.

 A white balance target.
 I take this on every shoot.
 I use it almost every time.
 Realistically I don't always use it when I'm with my own kids.
-My camera is often on auto white balance in my daily life, but for a photo shoot it's on custom and I'm using my target. $39
+My camera is often on auto white balance in my daily life, but for a photoshoot it's on custom and I'm using my target.